A Fighting Force for Good

 The term "army" signifies that the organization is a fighting force, constantly at war with the powers of evil.
 And our battles are effectively waged through an integrated ministry that gives attention to body, mind and spirit.
 It is a total ministry for the total person.

 THE STRUCTURE OF THE SALVATION ARMY

 Commissioned from one of four Colleges for Officer’s Training in the United States, officers are full-time personnel with responsibility for leadership of both the spiritual and social services work of The Salvation Army.
 Their ranks descend from General (the international leader stationed at International Headquarters in London) down to Captain (the rank assigned upon commissioning).
-The commanding officers in Raleigh are Majors Pete and Cathy Costas.
+The commanding officers in Raleigh are Majors Stephen and Connie Long.

 Soldiers are members who maintain their congregational church home at The Salvation Army and have signed a statement of belief, pledging to live up to a high code of moral conduct.
 They usually are employed outside of The Salvation Army in all manners of vocations and careers.

 International Headquarters, in London, England, is the international administrative center of The Salvation Army.
 From International Headquarters, the General, the Army’s international leader, provides spiritual and administrative guidance to Salvation Army units around the world.

 The Salvation Army in the United States is divided into four territories: Eastern, Southern, Central and Western.
 The National Commander and the National Chief Secretary serve in coordinating capacities.
 Each Territorial Commander operates under the general policies laid down by International Headquarters in London.
 While the local leadership adjusts to meet conditions in each community, all officers are subject to the same broad, overall policies.
 Click here to visit The Salvation Army's National Website.

 The USA Southern Territory